Sukruth-GR/Cookies/recipe.md

- 1. Heat oven to 375°F. In small bowl, mix flour, baking soda and salt; set aside.
+ 1. Heat oven to 375°F or  190°C. In small bowl, mix flour, baking soda and salt; set aside.

 2. In large bowl, beat softened butter and sugars with electric mixer on medium speed, or mix with spoon about 1 minute or until fluffy, scraping side of bowl occasionally.

 3. Beat in egg and vanilla until smooth.
 Stir in flour mixture just until blended (dough will be stiff).
 Stir in chocolate chips and nuts.